DAReHub/WeatherGenerator/README.md

 Welcome to the DARe Hub and Climate Co-Centre weather generator repository !

-The python scripts provided here are single-site and multi-site formulations of the weather generator.
-This weather generator simulates synthetic time series of rainfall, mean, minimum and maximum temperatures, wind speed, vapour pressure and sunshine duration at daily and hourly temporal scales.
-The input datasets used in this study are derived from a few sources which include - [Gauge based measurements]([url](https://catalogue.ceh.ac.uk/datastore/eidchub/44c577d3-665f-40de-adce-74ecad7b304a/historical_hourly-rainfall/)), Gridded data sets such as [HadUK]([url](https://www.metoffice.gov.uk/research/climate/maps-and-data/data/haduk-grid/overview)) and [CEH-GEAR]([url](https://catalogue.ceh.ac.uk/documents/fc9423d6-3d54-467f-bb2b-fc7357a3941f)).
+The weather generator repository contains python scripts to generate stochastic single-site and multi-site simulations of rainfall and single-site simulations for temperature.
+The python scripts presented here are drawn from - https://rwgen1.github.io/rwgen/html/index.html.
+It is to be noted that this weather generator also simulates variables such as wind speed, vapour pressure and sunshine duration at daily and hourly temporal scales conditional of data availability of those variables.
+The input data to run these scripts are provided for single-site simulations, however for multi-site simulations data shall be provided upon request.

 A documentation is provided on how to use these python scripts along with some example data to run these scripts.